ibm-cloud-docs/vpc/vsi_is_profiles.md

 ### Bandwidth allocation with multiple data volumes
 {: #bandwidth-multi-volumes}

-The bandwidth for volumes is divided between all the attached volumes.
+By default, the storage bandwidth is divided between all attached volumes.
 To help ensure reasonable boot times, a minimum of 393 MBps is allocated to the primary boot volume.
+The remaining volume bandwidth can be divided between the attached data volumes proportionally (weighted bandwidth allocation) or shared between the attached data volumes (pooled bandwidth allocation).

-The remaining bandwidth is divided between the data volumes.
-You can attach up to 12 data volumes to your instance.
-The data volumes are assigned bandwidth that is proportional to their maximum bandwidth.
-For example, if you have an instance with four identical data volumes, the overall volumes bandwidth is divided equally among them.
-If you are using only one volume at a time, then that volume still gets only the bandwidth that is assigned to it, one-fourth of the overall volumes bandwidth.
-For more information, see [Bandwidth allocation for Block Storage volumes](/docs/vpc?topic=vpc-block-storage-bandwidth).
+When weighted bandwidth allocation is used, the data volumes are assigned bandwidth that is proportional to their maximum bandwidth.
+The weights are based on the size, IOPS, and bandwidth values of the storage volumes.
+Each volume can use only the bandwidth that is assigned to it at the time of attachment.

+Review the [compute profiles details](/docs/vpc?group=profile-details) to see the volume bandwidth allocation capabilities available.
+For more information about the bandwidth allocation, see the [Bandwith allocation for Data Volumes](/docs/vpc?topic=vpc-block-storage-bandwidth&interface=ui#attached-block-vol-bandwidth).

 ### Bandwidth allocation with multiple network interfaces
 {: #bandwidth-multi-vnic}